attack68/rateslib/docs/source/z_quantlib.rst

    curve = ql.PiecewiseLogLinearDiscount(0, ql.Sweden(), swap_helpers, ql.Actual360())

-The RatesLib code below will replicate the curve creation, but note the difference in handling the pillar dates (nodes) of curve:
+The *rateslib* code below will replicate the *Curve* creation, but note the difference in handling the nodes (pillar dates) of the *Curve*:

 .. ipython:: python